 Cuba - 2017

-It was a privilege to see through the rubble, what this country once was in it’s prime, where it stands today and to witness see the hopes and dreams of the future.
+It was a privilege to see through the rubble, what this country once was in it’s prime, what it looks like today and to see the hopes and dreams of the future.
 To witness the struggle that Socialism combined with in-effective dictators and economic sanctions can bring to the people.
 To see the joy and happiness that exists today with so little material needs or expectations.
 To see the entrepreneurial efforts to survive and capitalize on the new wave of anticipated tourism.
 All in the midst of great pride for country and the heroic efforts to salvage and rebuild the spectacularly beautiful architectural gems from the glory of Cuba's pre-revolution past.
 A journey that touched our souls and forced introspection of our own standard of living and appreciation for what we have.

 Since members of the group were located in different parts of the country, we decided to make Miami our meeting place and eventual point of departure.

 We all converged at the Miami airport to meet Maria, our US based guide for the week and prepare for departure.
 The terminal for flights departing to Cuba was chaotic!
 Many large families traveling together and bringing several bags, boxes and cases of supplies presumably purchased in the US and unavailable in Cuba.
 It took most of the two hours that we allocated to present our visa's and other documents in order to board the flight.
 Once on board the flight was short, we landed and moved quickly through customs and onto our awaiting transportation.
 Our local guide Yoandry (Yo) and driver were waiting in the van and would be with us for the entire trip.

 On the way to the Hotel we stopped at revolution square to see the monuments to Cuba's revolution.
 Kind of Erie to see the self preservation efforts of Che Guevara and Fidel Castro still prevalent both in billboards along the streets, the roads throughout the country and in the monuments at revolution square.